ahmad-bradii/Basic-Calculator/README.md

 # 🧮 Basic Calculator

 A straightforward, user-friendly calculator created with **HTML**, **CSS**, and **JavaScript**.
 It allows basic arithmetic operations: addition, subtraction, multiplication, and division.
+You can play the game live here: [Live Demo](https://ahmad-bradii.github.io/Basic-Calculator/)

 ---